eosti/weatherstation/README.md

 Use `sudo raspi-config` to enable I2C, disable the serial login shell, and enable the serial port hardware.

-Wire both sensors to the RPi using the standard I2C and UART pins.
+Wire both sensors to the RPi using the standard I2C (for the Si7021) and UART (for the PM2.5 sensor) pins.
 Be wary of voltage levels: the Si7021 runs on 3.3V whereas the PM2.5 sensor runs on 5V.

 ## Usage
 1. Clone repo onto the pi.